Audio pioneer Ray Dolby of famed sound system dead at 80

-Dolby, whose name became synonymous with home sound systems and cinema and won an Oscar, a Grammy and two Emmys for his work, died at his home in San Francisco, said the company he founded, Dolby Laboratories Inc.
+Dolby, whose name became synonymous with home sound systems and cinema and won an Oscar, a Grammy and two Emmys for his work, died at his home in San Francisco, said the company he founded, Dolby Laboratories Inc (DLB.N).

 Dolby had been suffering from Alzheimer's disease in recent years and had been diagnosed with leukemia in July.